debuggingfuture/ethereum-l10n-service-ethglobal/README.md

 - package to upload transcript / translaion onto weblate

 ### contracts (Customized Allo strategy)

 - This contract implements Allov2 strategy ELSStrategy

 ### Grant Portal

-This is a fork of [gitcoinco/grants-stack](https://github.com/gitcoinco/grants-stack)
+- We have https://github.com/0xl10n/grants-stack which is a fork of [gitcoinco/grants-stack](https://github.com/gitcoinco/grants-stack)

 - Create & Manage Rounds to fundraise for l10n effort
 - End-user Explore available Rounds to donate